 Adaptive chassis control (DCC).
 Adaptive chassis control (DCC) continuously reacts to the road surface and driving situation while taking account of various elements including steering, braking and acceleration manoeuvres.
+For the very first time, the DCC running gear's lateral dynamic components in the new Golf GTI are coordinated and then further optimised by the Vehicle Dynamics Manager.
 By means of the set driving profile mode, the driver can influence the reduction in body motion as desired.
 The required damping is calculated for each wheel and adjusted at the four shock absorbers within fractions of a second.
 This ensures that DCC always provides the highest level of driving comfort and ideal driving dynamics in conjunction with the Vehicle Dynamics Manager.
 In the latest DCC generation, the vehicle setup can be extended in INDIVIDUAL mode to go beyond the existing range of the fixed COMFORT, ECO and SPORT modes.
 The driver can accurately set and store their personal driving profile using a digital slider.
 Beyond the COMFORT setting, the body is "decoupled" from the road surface as much as possible, thus boosting driving comfort.
 Beyond SPORT mode, there is an extended setting range with maximum damping for minimised body movements and extremely direct vehicle handling for that unbridled GTI feeling.

 Progressive steering.
 Progressive steering is installed as standard in the new Golf GTI.
 This system has also been enhanced - running gear engineers set up the steering ratio more directly while applying new software algorithms and a new software application.
-How progressive steering works:

-conventional steering systems operate on the basis of a fixed gear ratio.
+How progressive steering works: conventional steering systems operate on the basis of a fixed gear ratio.
 However, the progressive steering in the Golf GTI applies a progressive gear ratio.
 This significantly reduces the effort required to steer when manoeuvring and parking.
 On winding country roads and when turning off, the driver will notice added levels of dynamism thanks to the more direct setup.
 It also means that the driver does not have to change their hand position as frequently.
 It takes a mere 2.1 turns of the steering wheel to turn it from stop to stop in the new Golf GTI.
 In terms of technology, progressive steering is essentially differentiated from the basic steering system by variable steering rack and pinion gearing as well as a more powerful electric motor.
 In contrast to systems with fixed steering ratio, which are always forced to compromise between driving dynamics and comfort, the gearing of the steering rack is considerably modified functionally using the steering stroke.
 Result: the transition between indirect steering response in the central range (driving straight ahead) and direct steering response in the event of larger steering wheel turn angles has been set up progressively to enable a considerably more agile steering response in situations demanding driving dynamics.